 - Prepare for college and industry training

-- Two-year students will specialize in all four areas: Brakes, Engines, Suspensions and Electrical.
+- Two-year students will specialize in two areas: Brakes and Electrical.

 - State Mechanics Certification